Burger, burger, burger! Take your homemade hamburgers to the next juicy, char broiled level by just tweaking a few things. Mmmmmmmmmm.

 So, to make some super-delicious hamburgers you need a little more than just a mess of ground beef.
 For starters you can grind your own beef with a blade or cross rib roast.
 I show you how to do it, if you’re interested, right here.

 With a few ingredients you probably already have around the kitchen you can make a great, big, juicy hamburger tonight!
 You have imported Asian truffle foam rooted by a one-eyed panda bear, right? (canned is fine)

-And for everyone over fits over adding 1/4 of a cup of dry bread crumbs and the egg yolks this does not make it meatloaf.
+Update: For everyone in apoplectic fits over adding 1/4 of a cup of dry bread crumbs and the egg yolks this does not make it meatloaf.
 It does not.
 It really is still a hamburger.
 The tiny amounts of these two things act as a binder so your hamburger doesn’t fall apart on the BBQ.

 - 1 lb ground beef

 - 1/4 cup finely very finely diced red onion. (you want it so small that once it cooks it disappears)

 - 1 Tbsp ketchup

 - 1 Tbsp dijon

 - 1/4 cup breadcrumbs just enough to aid in binding